MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## What are agile technical practices ##

 So, what do I mean by agile technical practices?
-These words mean different things for different people.
 When I pose this question to people involved in software development I get a range of answers.

-For the next 25 minutes I'm going to ask your indulgence in using my definition for the term - which is when I say agile technical practices I am referring to the engineering practices related to creating software in an agile environment.
+For the next 25 minutes I'm going to use my definition for the term - which is when I say agile technical practices I am referring to the engineering practices related to creating software in an agile environment.

 Some of the things I would include under the banner of engineering practices are: Collaborative Coding, Continuous Integration, Continuous Deployment, Automated Acceptance Tests, Test Driven Development, Collective Coding Standards, Simple Design and Refactoring.